The Ballinger Company: 1970s

-Architects William Gustafson and Ed Jakmauh join Ballinger and bring in a major commission for Wills Eye Hospital in Center City Philadelphia.
-This 230,000 SF new hospital building laid the foundation for what would become a thriving healthcare design practice at Ballinger.
+Architects William Gustafson and Ed Jakmauh joined Ballinger and brought the firm a commission for Wills Eye Hospital in Center City, Philadelphia.
+The project involved a 230,000-square-foot hospital building and became part of Ballinger's healthcare design work.

 1980s

 Under new leadership, Ballinger wins a national competition to design a new 200-acre world headquarters for Hershey Foods and teams with Pei Cobb Freed on the design of high rise complex Commerce Square.
 The Wills Eye building is completed in 1981 and becomes the first Ballinger project to be published in Architectural Record.